Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 Most of the inviting turquoise waters of the surrounding lagoon bottoms out at five feet deep, making Kaan Luum perfect for families traveling with kids.

-It’s also worth noting that the cenote, itself, is off limits to everyone but divers.
+It’s also worth noting that the sinkhole portion of the cenote is off limits to everyone but divers.
 If you’re a certified diver feeling the call of Tulum’s blue hole, consider booking a top-rated dive trip to Kaan Luum!

 Kaan Luum’s facilities won’t win any awards, but their better than a lot of other cenotes near Tulum.
 Expect to find a latrine toilet, large picnic area, and that’s about it.
 If you’re planning on staying a while, be sure to bring your own food and drinks.